 - Humanitarian Engineering Book and Course:

-Kevin M. Passino, Humanitarian Engineering: Creating Technologies That Help People, Bede Pub., Columbus, OH, 2015.
+Kevin M. Passino, Humanitarian Engineering: Advancing Technology for Sustainable Development, 3rd Edition, Bede Pub., Columbus, OH, 2016.
 Click here for a free download.

 Humanitarian Engineering course in OSU College of Engineering (first offered Spring 2014, offered annually).
 On line videos of lectures, slides, etc. available at this web site.
 Also, videos of Spring 2015 lectures are at iTunesU and YouTube.